actions-marketplace-validations/strazto_get-release/README.md

 This Action requires that the environment variable `GITHUB_TOKEN` be set correctly.

+### Inputs

+- `ref` : The tag to get the URL for - If unset defaults to the current github tag

 ### Outputs

 For more information on these outputs, see the [API Documentation](https://developer.github.com/v3/repos/releases/#response-4) for an example of what these outputs look like